Corruption in Ghana

-Even though corruption in Ghana is relatively low when compared to other countries in Africa, businesses frequently quote corruption as an obstacle for doing business in the country.
-Corruption occurs often in locally funded contracts, companies are subject to bribes when operating in rural areas.
+Even though corruption in Ghana is relatively low compared to other countries in Africa, businesses frequently quote corruption as an obstacle for doing business in the country.
+Corruption occurs often in locally funded contracts and companies are subject to bribes when operating in rural areas.

 In a 1975 book, Victor T. Le Vine wrote that bribery, theft and embezzlement arose from reversion to a traditional winner-takes-all attitude in which power and family relationships prevailed over the rule of law.
-Corruption in Ghana is comparatively less prevalent than in other countries in the region.
+Corruption in Ghana is similar to other countries in the region.
+Corruption in Ghana affects, among other sectors, natural resource management.
+Despite government efforts to quell corruption, local elites take advantage of limited transparency and accountability to take control of community natural resources for their personal financial benefit.